 b) He reveals in words.
 He inspires a written explanation of the inspired historical event for later generations to see and understand, cf. 2 Tim.3:15, 1 Cor.10:11, Romans 15:4.

 4. The Savior

 God's major activity in the world has been his rescuing of the human race from a state of separation from himself.
 The process is as follows:

 a) The problem.
 Human sin/rebellion against God has destroyed the possibility of knowing him. it is not possible for us to cease from sin, Romans 3:10-23.
 The end result therefore, can only be death.

 b) The answer.
 God has provided for our salvation in Christ, even before the creation of the world, Eph.1:4-12, 3:11.

 c) The means.
 Jesus' sacrificial death upon the cross for the sins of mankind.
 The instrument which brings about our salvation is the preaching, understanding of, and faith in the gospel, 2 Thes.2:14.

 d) The results.
 God's new creation, Matt.12:33-35.

 A God of such majesty prompts us to consider again our tendency toward independent action.
-Given who he is, can we really do our own thing?
+Given who God is, can we really live as if He doesn't exist?